 During the operation, GoGo Tomago and Vindicator discover a group of kids who hid in the Haunted Pagoda during the attack since one of them named Tomi promised to show them “his monster”.
 When Hiro joins in, it turns out that the kid had heard of a man who wrote & drew the famous monster named X and that inspired him to draw the creature himself.
 The sketches show X attacking Cool World and doing other lethal activities as Guardian and Silver Samurai look at the drawings for themselves.
 Guardian thinks that Tomi is somewhat psychic as he suggests that they send one team to investigate the possible attack sights while another team tries to find Sunfire.
 While Harada joins Vindicator, Puck and Man-Bot as they venture towards a nearby nuclear power plant, Hiro and Honey Lemon join Guardian in an aerial pursuit of the monster.
 Guardian wonders how X could have possibly eluded them, to which Hiro explains that the beast could have shape-shipped into a human and escaped before turning back into a monster.
 Baymax rejoins them after Hiro had him scan Tomi’s story as well as his drawings before the giant footprints leading away from Cool World suddenly end.
 Just then, Baymax informs the group that the boy had X walk backwards from Tokyo as it turns out that the monster has returned to Mt.
 Fuji, prompting them to head out to their destination.

 Back at Cool World, GoGo Tomago, Radius and Flex were ordered to stay behind in case Sunfire returned.
 Suddenly, they hear a growing roar as Reiko sees that a stuffed animal resembling the amusement park’s mascot has changed size, realizing that X stayed in the park all along.
 The monster manages to eat Radius but before GoGo and Flex attempt to save him, X gets blasted as Sunfire arrives and frees Radius before it flies off.
-It then comes into the sight of Guardian’s group before it flies past them at a fast enough rate where they’re knocked back by the sonicboom.
+It then comes into the sight of Guardian’s group before flying right past them at a fast enough rate where they’re knocked back by the sonicboom.
 As it makes its way past the power plant, it comes across Silver Samurai’s group as Harada waits for it by the nearby mountain range.

 He manages to plunge his sword into the monster’s mouth just as the rest of the heroes arrive to join in.
 Just then, Sunfire flies in and unleashes his full power while Guardian uses his EMP power to contain the blast.
 Vindicator even joins in as she manipulates the lava and sends it onto X as they finally bring its rampage to an end.
 Afterwards, they all wonder if they brought this monster to a permanent end before Hiro looks up Tomi’s drawings.
 According to the boy’s artwork, X becomes a human being and marries a princess before he tosses them into the lava.
 As such, the story ends with Sunfire letting everyone know that he’s staying put in Japan since “a hero’s place is with his country”.